dd32/td-gh-ex/readme.txt

 For questions, comments or bug reports, please go to http://hjyl.org/wordpress-theme-bb10/

-All the images bundled with the theme are licensed under the [GNU GPL](http://www.gnu.org/licenses/gpl-2.0.html)
+Bundled with the theme are licensed under the [GNU GPL](http://www.gnu.org/licenses/gpl-2.0.html) as followed:
+	All the images;
+	Font Awesome;
+	comments-ajax.js;
+	html5.js;
+	archives.js;

 == Theme Options ==
 bb10 has theme options page:Go into your Wordpress Admin, navigate to 'Appearance > Theme Options'